Thursday, 9 November 2017

 A 4-pillar mandapa is in front of the unfinished Rajagopuram.
 The second level, Rajagopuram, is of 3 tiers.
 In addition to this, there is an entrance on the east side.
 This was used for many years before the unfinished Rajagopuram was rectified.
 The mandapam before the sanctum sanctorum is with virutha pillars and Vettupothyals and does not have any ornamentation.
 The sanctum sanctorum is on a raised upa peeda, and adhistana has Padma Jagathi and Silambu Kumuda.

 The sanctum sanctorum is rectangular in shape with two entrances.
 The entrances have 18 steps (representing 18 chapters of the Bhagavad Gita) on each side.
 The Dakshinayana entrance will be kept open during Tamil months Aadi to Margazhi (From July – August to December – January).
 The Utharayana entrance will be kept open between Tamil months Thai to Aani (January- February to June – July).
 Between the two entrances are stucco images of Gangatharan, Brahma, Vishnu, Shiva, and Govardhanagiri.
 Again, to the main sanctum, we have to climb 5 steps that represent the pancha bhootas (Earth, Water, Fire, Air/wind, and space).
-The stucco Vimana in vesara style with three kalasa is called “Vimalakirti Vimana”.
+The stucco vimana sigaram is of "Ayutha Vesara" style with three kalasa and is called “Vimalakirti Vimana”.

 HISTORY & INSCRIPTIONS

-Mathurantaka Uthama Chozha’s 8th reign year inscription Thiruvellarai temple is referred to as “Periya Sri Koyil,” and during the Rajaraja-I period, this place was in Rajaraja Valanattu Pachil Kootrathu Thiruvellarai.
+Mathurantaka Utama Chozha’s 8th reign-year inscription at Thiruvellarai temple is referred to as “Periya Sri Koyil,” and during the Rajaraja-I period, this place was in Rajaraja Valanattu Pachil Kootrathu Thiruvellarai.

-Koparakesari’s 15th reign year inscription the temple was called “Thiruvellarai Periya Sri Koyil”, special offerings are made on Chithirai month Thiruvonam Nakshatra day.
+During the Koparakesari’s 15th year of reign, the inscription called the temple “Thiruvellarai Periya Sri Koyil”; special offerings are made on the Chithirai month Thiruvonam Nakshatra day.

 வெறியார் தவளத் தொடை செயமாறன் வெகுண்டதொன்றும்